Tivon Pennicott: Early life and career

-As of September 2021 he has been a contributor to three Grammies, one with Esperanza Spalding and two with Gregory Porter.
-He is also the 2nd-place winner of the Thelonious Monk Institute of Jazz competition held in 2013.
+As of September 2021, he has been a contributor to three Grammys: one with Esperanza Spalding and two with Gregory Porter.
+He is also the second-place winner of the Thelonious Monk Institute of Jazz competition held in 2013 (now the Herbie Hancock Institute of Jazz).

-Since early 2016 he has been performing full-time with Gregory Porter, also as he continues his artist-in-residence at the Annual Charlie Parker Celebration in Kansas City, Missouri.
+Since early 2016, he has been performing full-time with singer Gregory Porter, while also continuing his artist-in-residence at the Annual Charlie Parker Celebration in Kansas City, Missouri.

-In 2024 he released the album Roots to Branches on Dox Records.
+In 2024, he released the album Roots to Branches on Dox Records.